idleberg/fontawesome-lazyload/README.md

 Type: `string`

 Provide URL from where to load Font Awesome v5.
-Defaults to jsDelivr.
+Defaults to [jsDelivr](https://cdn.jsdelivr.net/npm/@fortawesome/fontawesome-free@5).

+⚠️ It's encouraged to use a specific version in the jsDelivr URL to get longer cache expiration times

 #### options.fetch

 Type: `object`

 Options for `fetch()`, see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options) for details.
-Default to `{cache: 'force-cache'}`

 ### Browser Support

 This library supports all modern browsers.
 You will need to BYOP (*”Bring your own Polyfills”*) to get it working in old browsers.

-⚠️ Keep in mind that using polyfills can result in slower load-times compared to the standard Font Awesome usage.
+⚠️ Keep in mind that using polyfills can result in slower load-times compared to the standard Font Awesome usage

 ## License